Terms & DefinitionsShow Categories

 A wider, low spread of light that reduces reflection from water or snow and increases short-range visibility.

 An acronym that stands for front position lamp.
-This is the part of a headlight provides added visibility of your vehicle to other drivers, particularly helpful for nighttime visibility while parked.
+This part of the headlight provides added visibility of your vehicle to other drivers, particularly helpful for nighttime visibility while parked.
 Front position lighting can also be referred to as “parking lights” in the US and Canada.

 Halogen lights feature a tungsten filament contained within a glass bulb filled with halogen gas.
 These lights can operate at higher temperatures than standard incandescent lights of similar power without loss of operating life and also feature a higher color temperature.